How to sell B2B online – direct vs. marketplace

 Another drawback of online marketplaces is the very limited or non-existing option for brands to personalize their profile and distinguish themselves.

-When selling directly via a B2B webshop, on the other hand, you have almost unlimited options to customize and personalize your shop.
+When selling directly via a B2B webshop, on the other hand, you have almost unlimited options to customize and personalize your shop also when it comes to the login page.
 As a result, you can tailor the ordering experience for each one of your retailers.
 That means that you can set individual prices and discounts, offer product exclusivity, reordering functionality, etc. But you can also change the visual appearance of your brand’s B2B webshop, for example, by adding your logo and company colors.

 A personalized ordering experience is more convenient for the retailers and ultimately means happier retailers.